GeorgiaMap/partner-tools/overview/2021/README.md

 ## Performance

+**Nice to Have**
+Include additional traffic from cached pages by including charts from our cloudflare.com Content Delivery Network (CDN).
+Make Referral boxes clickable to explore which booking websites are making referrals.
+Add info below charts to explain Website Grid and Website Profile.
+If correct, include "Directions indicates the number of clicks to view directions to your location."

 <img src="img/miles/performance-partner-referrals.png" style="max-width:876px"><br><br>

 **Nice to Have**
-Provide a link to website traffic for the entire site when logged in as a staff member.
+Provide a link to website traffic for the entire website when logged in as a staff member.

 <img src="img/miles/performance-web-traffic.png" style="max-width:876px"><br><br>